Project spotlight: My Brain, Me and FASD

 There are some days when you know you meet a ‘kindred spirit’ and the first time I sat down with Gill Chester I knew that she was an incredibly talented person who could help our charity at a key stage of our development.
 She and her team have been wonderful to work with – their creativity, flexibility and their expertise have critical to our project.
 The results are getting national and international attention.
 But there’s more – anyone who looks at our interactive comic can see that Little Man Project brought ‘heart’ to the project too.
 They have gone the extra mile and then some.
 They made navigating what could be a scary set of knowledge fun for young people with FASD.
 This matters greatly because FASD is a lifelong, brain-based disability and this knowledge is critical for their futures.

 Take a look

 The full resource is available on the My Brain, Me and FASD website if you fancy having a go.

-For those of you interesting in Articulate Storyline development technical…read on.
-We will now share two technical challenges and the solutions we developed.
+For those of you interested in Articulate Storyline development… read on, as we are about to share two technical challenges and the solutions we developed.

 Creating a usable print functionality

 Another challenge we faced was making sure that the module offered the best experience for everyone.
 This meant ensuring that certain interactions that were not accessible using a keyboard had an accessible alternative.
 This is typically drag and drop interactions that require the use of a mouse.